Testing conditional independence under isotonicity: Proof of the results from Section

 \end{theorem}

-In order to prove the lower bound of this result, we will give an explicit construction for an optimal matching, via a technique that we refer to as isotonic median matching (IMM).
-In the remainder of this section, we will first develop the definition and properties of the IMM, and will then return to the proof of the theorem.
+In order to prove the second part of this result, we will give an explicit construction for an optimal matching, via a technique that we refer to as isotonic median matching (IMM).
+In the remainder of this section, therefore we work with $\Zcal=\R$, and we will first develop the definition and properties of the IMM, and will then return to the proof of the theorem.

 From this point on, assume that $Z_1 \leq \cdots\leq Z_n$ without loss of generality.
 Given $a=(a_1,\ldots,a_m) \in \RR^m$, we define the median of this vector by

 where $a_{(1)} \leq \cdots \leq a_{(m)} $ denote the order statistics of $a_1,\ldots,a_m$.
 Given $\bZ$, we define the cone of vectors in $\RR^n$ that obey isotonic relation with $\bZ$ as